top of page

 Phonophorous Part-1.
 Croxhapox gallery, Ghent, Belgium (November 2010)

-The whole procedure is completely silent - no sound is transmitted through airwaves.
+The whole process is completely silent - no sound is picked up by the external ears.

 Phonophorous Part-2.
 KASK, Ghent, Belgium (May 2011)